scrabbletank/farhome-rules/rulesdoc.md

 #### Disciple
 You have trained under masters, learning to perfect your mind and body.
-When creating your character you gain proficiency in 2 attribute saving throws each time you take that perk.
+You gain expertise in 2 saving throws of your choice.
 In addition you gain 2 proficiency in a single martial weapon and +1 proficiency in 2 skills of your choosing based on Strength, Dexterity, or Stamina.

 ___
 ### Basic

 #### Expertise
-Choose 2 skill proficiencies, Dice rolls using these skills improve normal dice to superior dice instead of proficient dice.
+Choose 2 skill or tool proficiencies, You gain expertise in these skills.

 #### Duelist
 You gain a mastery of one handed weapons.
 When attacking with a one handed weapon your first weapon proficiency improvement uses a superior die.
 If you hold nothing in your off hand all your weapon proficiency uses superior die.